What is this medication?

-BELIMUMAB (be LIM ue mab) is a medicine used to treat active systemic lupus erythematosus (SLE).
-This medicine is used with standard therapy for SLE.
+BELIMUMAB (be LIM ue mab) is a monoclonal antibody.
+It is used to treat active systemic lupus erythematosus (SLE) or active lupus nephritis (lupus-related kidney inflammation).
+This drug is used with standard therapy for these conditions.
 It is not a cure.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Benlysta, Benlysta SC

 What should I tell my care team before I take this medication?